angelachen131-glitch/Teyvat-Archive/replit.md

    - Build selection dialog for easy browsing

 ### UI/UX Enhancements
-- Added Domains and Build Comparison navigation links
-- Enhanced Team Builder with detailed synergy analysis card
-- Character cards now include favorite heart button
+- Pagination controls on character grid
+- Favorite buttons on character cards AND detail pages
 - Favorites count badge in header
 - Improved visual hierarchy with alerts and info boxes
-- Better mobile responsiveness for all new features
+- Better mobile responsiveness for all features
+- Consistent Heart icon for favorites across all pages

 ## External Dependencies